Tomaszon/SimpleTableManager/README.md

 </p>

 ## Basic settings
-You can customize text and border foreground/background colors for display and selection
+You can customize text and border foreground/background colors for display and selection.

-Two border styles supported 'Modern' and 'Classic'
+Two border styles supported 'Modern' and 'Classic'.

-Author and autosave options can be changed
+Author and autosave options can be changed.

 And it supports beep-boop on windows.
 Thats important too!

 ## Shortcuts
-STM supports keyboard shortcuts for some artions, for example quick save, display refresh, undo, redo
+STM supports keyboard shortcuts for some actions, for example quick save, display refresh, undo, redo.

-These shortcuts can be easily configured
+These shortcuts can be easily configured.

-Note: some shortcuts may interfere with terminal shortcuts
+Note: some shortcuts may interfere with terminal shortcuts.

 ### More cool stuff to come!